-- 1. Place the vehicle on a level surface and hold it with the parking brake.
+- 1. Park the vehicle on a level surface and hold it with the parking brake.
 Raise the front sweeping machine with the joystick Fig. 194-74.
 Switch the engine off and pull out the ignition key. - 2.
-The sweeping rollers are fastened to the support tube Fig. 198-A with flange Fig. 198-B, and crown nut Fig. 198-C. Loosen the crown nuts and remove everything. - 3.
+The sweeping rollers are fastened to the support tube Fig. 198-A with the flange Fig. 198-B and the crown nut Fig. 198-C. Loosen the crown nuts and remove everything. - 3.
 Mount new sweeping rollers.